kubernetes/website/content/en/docs/tasks/administer-cluster/encrypt-data.md

 read that resource will fail until it is deleted or a valid decryption key is provided.
 {{< /caution >}}

-### Providers
+### Available providers {#providers}

+Before you configure encryption-at-rest for data in your cluster's Kubernetes API, you need to select which provider(s) you will use.

-The following table describes each available provider:
+The following table describes each available provider.

 <!-- localization note: if it makes sense to adapt this table to work for your localization,
      please do that.
 Each sentence in the English original should have a direct equivalent in the adapted